USMAI-Library-Consortium/sru-queryer/readme.md

 | value       | string                    | Yes       | The value you're looking for.                                                        |
 | modifiers   | list of RelationModifiers | No        | A list of relation modifiers for the operation.
 More information on modifiers below. |

-COMBINATIONS OF INITIALIZATION PROPERTIES (according to LOC standards):
+COMBINATIONS OF INITIALIZATION PROPERTIES (according to LOC standards):<br>
 You MUST include either:

 1. a value,